hashicorp/vscode-terraform/README.md

 The extension does require the following to be installed before use:

-- VS Code v1.75 or greater
+- VS Code v1.82 or greater
 - Terraform v0.12 or greater

 ## Platform Support

 The extension should work anywhere VS Code itself and Terraform 0.12 or higher is supported.
 Our test matrix includes the following:

-- Windows Server 2019 with Terraform v1.1
+- Windows Server 2022 with Terraform v1.6
+- macOS 12 with Terraform v1.6
-- macOS 10.15 with Terraform v1.1
+- macOS 11 with Terraform v1.6
-- Ubuntu 20.04 with Terraform v1.1
+- Ubuntu 22.04 with Terraform v1.6

 Intellisense, error checking and other language features are supported for Terraform v0.12 and greater.